-It is impossible to find two the same companies as businesses are not created equal.
-Companies division into the small, middle and large businesses is a result of their differences.
-Business owners should understand that a small business is not simply a smaller version of the big business.
+It is impossible to find two of the same companies as businesses are not created equal.
+Companies' division into small, middle, and large businesses is a result of their differences.
+Business owners should understand that a small business is not simply a smaller version of a big business.
 Unfortunately, small business owners not always understand the difference between their companies and large organizations and see their operations, including financial as being the same as big businesses have but on a smaller scale.
 However, differences, for example, between a local restaurant and a multinational corporation are more diaper than having fewer employees and sales.
 Any small business owner needs to take into consideration all those differences in approaches to the company's management, including financial.

-Certainly, the business accounting and accountants job of the small and large companies differ greatly.
+Certainly, business accounting and accountants' jobs of small and large companies differ greatly.
 A small business accountant works with the daily financial transactions of the company.
 At the same time, a large business accountant job includes not only business accounting but financial planning and forecasting too.
-As a result, the company’s size is one of the aspects that define the accounting software system company needs to provide an effective accounting.
-Accountants that work in small businesses have much responsibility and, at the same time, need a bookkeeping program that works in a quite small financial scale.
+As a result, the company’s size is one of the aspects that define the accounting software system company needs to provide effective accounting.
+Accountants that work in small businesses have much responsibility and, at the same time, need a bookkeeping program that works on a quite small financial scale.

 As a rule, bookkeeping computer programs offered by different software providers are designed with small business needs in mind: simple, affordable, and reliable.
 Such accounting solutions help small organizations to document and report the outgoing and incoming cash flow, including purchases, payments, and sales.
 They can also support payroll processing and the tax form.